-- Submitting a Register of Interest, which is then reviewed to determine if the basic applicant criteria is met.
+- Submit a Register of Interest, which is then reviewed to determine if the basic applicant criteria is met.

-- Applicants are invited to attend a PALS Meet & Greet* Day to learn more about the programme.
+- Attend a PALS Meet & Greet* Day to learn more about the programme.

-- Applicants are then provided with a Full Application to complete, and return with relevant supporting documentation.
+- Complete a Full Application, and return with relevant supporting documentation.

 - A home visit will be scheduled to assess the suitability of the prospective home environment for a dog.